sachi1406/sachi-shah-portfolio/final-project-part-one.md

 - *Output:* A polished, public-facing project titled: “The Price of Fun: Why Entertainment is Becoming a Luxury”

 ## References
 The following sources were reviewed during the project for context, background information, and supplementary insights.
-While they were not used directly in the final dataset table, they informed framing, historical context, and validation of the trends presented.
+While they might not be used directly in the final dataset table, they will inform framing, historical context, and validation of the trends.

 - American TV.
 Cost of a Movie Ticket in Each State.
   [https://www.americantv.com/cost-of-a-movie-ticket-in-each-state.php](https://www.americantv.com/cost-of-a-movie-ticket-in-each-state.php)